The Library

 • First Aid Kit

-• Brandi Carlile (known to wake up in night with The Joke percolating my brain)
+• Brandi Carlile (known to wake up in night with The Joke on repeat in my brain)

 • MC Yogi (Elephant Power)